RobThree/NIdenticon/README.md

 #Notes

-Do note that the `Create()` method and its overloads all return a `Bitmap` object; you have to take care of storing it, sending it to the browser or whatever you need to do.
+1. Do note that the `Create()` method and its overloads all return a `Bitmap` object; you have to take care of storing it, sending it to the browser or whatever you need to do.
 Also note that you might want to `Dispose()` the returned Identicon when no longer needed.

-Also note that NIdenticon will round the image-dimensions DOWN to the nearest available size when the dimensions aren't exactly divisible by the horizontal/vertical blocks.
+2. Also note that NIdenticon will round the image-dimensions DOWN to the nearest available size when the dimensions aren't exactly divisible by the horizontal/vertical blocks.
 Dimensions where width/horizontalblocks and height/verticalblocks are a multiple of oneanother work best (for example: for a width of 400 px you can use 2, 4, and 5 horizontal blocks but 6 will result in an image with a width of 396).

+3. You might want to 'salt' your values (per Identicon (e.g. 'user' or 'account' for example) or per application, domain etc.) to make the Identicons even harder to 'reverse engineer'.
+A simple `.Create(user.Email + user.Salt)` for example will do.

 # Example